Serial Analyzer

 Visit my other pages:

-The Adapter cable is easily built with with almost no tools except for a vice or large pliers to close the IDC D-connectors and a hobby knife.
+The Adapter cable is easily built with almost no tools except for a vise or large pliers to close the IDC D-connectors and a hobby knife.
 Click here for instructions.

 T